bitcointranscripts/bitcointranscripts/chaincode-podcast/nesting-roast-half-aggregation-adaptor-signatures.md

 ## Nesting

-Speaker 2: 00:00:50
+Adam Jonas: 00:00:50

 So FROST sounds exciting, especially when used in combination with MuSig, there's this sort of idea for the future called nesting.
 How could these ideas be combined?

-Speaker 1: 00:01:11
+Tim Ruffing: 00:01:11

-Yeah, so again, MuSig is an event setup and FROST is a t-event setup, where you just require some subset, but now you can think of combining or nesting those in a three-style fashion.
+Yeah, so again, MuSig is a n-of-n setup and FROST is a t-of-n setup, where you just require some subset, but now you can think of combining or nesting those in a three-style fashion.
 For concreteness, again, maybe assume a Lightning Channel is my standard example.
-Let's say I have a Lightning channel with Peter.
+Let's say I have a Lightning channel with Pieter.
-I'm one participant, Peter is on the other side.
+I'm one participant, Pieter is on the other side.
 And in this Lightning channel, we can have a 2-of-2 MuSig.

-Speaker 0: 00:01:41
+Pieter Wuille: 00:01:41

 You have a hardware wallet and whatever.

-Speaker 1: 00:01:43
+Tim Ruffing: 00:01:43

 But on the top, it's a 2-of-2 MuSig for the Lightning channel.
 I mean, it's not supported by Lightning yet, but hopefully will be soon.